 There is so much we can learn from the experience of people throughout the region and from each other!
-We encourage you to stay tuned for future Sessions and come to watch the videos below to learn the information!
+We encourage you to join us this season and take in as many Sessions as your schedule allows.
+Can’t make it?
+We’ll record as many as we can!
+See videos below to learn from past presentations!

-Talks were hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.
+Sessions are hosted at Buckerfield’s in Salmon Arm in their upstairs conference room.
+The location may change for specific topics and that will be listed beside their description.

 To make these sessions accessible to all, each talk had a sliding scale fee of $5 – $15.
 All fees collected will go towards the cost of the series and to support the Shuswap Community Teaching Garden.